2026 Analyst Ranking · Generative AI Development Companies Review

 Best Overall Editor's Pick

-Uvik is an engineer-led staff augmentation partner built around Python, data engineering, and applied AI.
+Uvik Software is an engineer-led staff augmentation partner built around Python, data engineering, and applied AI.
 Their delivery model is genuinely different from most vendors in this space: senior engineers join your existing Scrum workflow, commit to your repository, and operate inside your tooling—GitHub or GitLab, Jira or Linear, Slack or Teams.
 There is no separate delivery workstream or handoff process.

-Python-first LLM integration RAG pipelines Embedded delivery Backend GenAI Data engineering Databricks / Snowflake Spark / Kafka NLP / Deep learning Django / FastAPI / Flask
+Python-first LLM integration RAG pipelines AI agents Embedded delivery LangChain / LangGraph / MCP Eval & observability Snowflake / Databricks Spark / Kafka / Airflow / dbt Django / FastAPI / Flask

 Best for: Product teams (Series A through growth stage) needing 1–8 embedded Python engineers for LLM features, RAG systems, backend AI integration, or combined AI + data engineering work—without the overhead of an enterprise integrator or the management burden of freelancer sourcing.